Harmful algal bloom: Dual-stage life systems of algal species

 Many of the species that form harmful algae blooms will undergo a dual-stage life system.
 These species will alternate between a benthic resting stage and a pelagic vegetative state.
 The benthic resting stage corresponds to when these species are resting near the ocean floor.
 In this stage, the species cells are waiting for optimal conditions so that they can move towards the surface.
 These species will then transition from the benthic resting stage into the pelagic vegetative state - where they are more active and found near the water body surface.
 In the pelagic vegetative state, these cells are able to grow and multiply.
 It is within the pelagic vegetative state that a bloom is able to occur - as the cells rapidly reproduce and take over the upper regions of the body of water.

-The transition between these two life stages can have multiple effects on the algae bloom (such as rapid termination of the HAB as cells convert from the pelagic state to the benthic state).
+The transition between these two life stages can have multiple effects on the algae bloom, such as rapid termination of the HAB as cells convert from the pelagic state to the benthic state.
 Many of the algal species that undergo this dual-stage life cycle are capable of rapid vertical migration.
 This migration is required for the movement from the benthic area of bodies of water to the pelagic zone.
 These species require immense amounts of energy as they pass through the various thermoclines, haloclines, and pycnoclines that are associated with the bodies of water in which these cells exist.

 Diatoms and dinoflagellates (in marine coastal areas)

 The other types of algae are diatoms and dinoflagellates, found primarily in marine environments, such as ocean coastlines or bays, where they can also form algal blooms.
-Coastal HABs are a natural phenomenon, although in many instances, particularly when they form close to coastlines or in estuaries, it has been shown that they are exacerbated by human-induced eutrophication and/or climate change.
-They can occur when warmer water, salinity, and nutrients reach certain levels, which then stimulates their growth.
+Coastal HABs are a natural phenomenon, although in many instances, particularly when they form close to coastlines or in estuaries, it has been shown that they are exacerbated by human-induced eutrophication and / or climate change.
+They can occur when warmer water, lower salinity, and nutrients reach certain levels, which then stimulates their growth.
 Most HAB algae are dinoflagellates.
 They are visible in water at a concentration of 1,000 algae cells/ml, while in dense blooms they can measure over 200,000/ml.